exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 ## 2. Where are my friends

-One guy came late to the park and wants to join with his friends.
-He doesn't know where they are standing but wants to join with them.
+One guy came late to the park but wants to join in with his friends anyways.
+He has no idea where they're standing, and he can't get any reception to call them.

 Define the `find_his_friend()` function that takes 2 parameters `queue, friend_name`.